jakebellacera/wordpress-twitter-api-widget/README.md

 ## Installation

-1. Go to the [Releases section][repo-releases] of this project and download the latest release as a zip file.
-2. Unzip and place the folder into your Wordpress install's `wp-content/plugins` directory.
+1. Unzip and place the folder into your Wordpress install's `wp-content/plugins` directory.
+2. In your Wordpress Admin panel, navigate to the **Plugins** section and enable the "Twitter API Widget."
-3. In your Wordpress Admin panel, navigate to **Appearance > Widgets** and drag the "Twitter Widget" into a sidebar.
+3. In your Wordpress Admin panel, navigate to **Appearance > Widgets** and drag the "Twitter API" widget into a sidebar.
+4. Register a Twitter application at [Twitter's Application Manager](https://apps.twitter.com/).
+5. Set your newly registered application's Consumer key and secret in the widget's settings.

 ## Configuration